Collective Action for Social and Migrant Justice in the Borderlands

 May Session 2022 Study in Arizona

-The deadline to apply is February 15th, so please encourage students you think would benefit to apply now.
+The deadline to apply is February 15th, so please encourage students you think would benefit to apply now through the Study Abroad website.
 The cost is approximately 3000$ for the 3-credit experience + a plane ticket.

 Contributed by Anne Gebelein